jakearchibald/jakearchibald.com/static-build/posts/2022/12/html-codecs-parameter-for-av1/index.md

 Here's how to figure out all the parts:

-First up, you'll need [FFmpeg](https://ffmpeg.org/), which allows us to dump all the metadata from the video file.
+First up, you'll need [FFmpeg](https://ffmpeg.org/), which lets you dump all the metadata from the video file.

 Dump all the data using: